 As information literacy experts, WMU librarians can help course instructors incorporate information literacy into their course curriculum in several ways:

-- Log in to the WMU Elearning system, then go to the WMU Libraries box on the left.
+- Log in to the WMU Elearning system, then go to the WMU Libraries box on the home page.

 - Click the link to self-register for “The ResearchPath Course.”